Disclaimer: This is Untrue.

 and were going to the tomb" (Joh 20:1-3).

-The person whom resurrected Jesus met first was Mary Magdalene.
+The person whom the resurrected Jesus met first was Mary Magdalene.

 *"Then the disciples went away again to their own homes.